 Skye and Lochalsh: Beware of the Glen Shiel Goats

 Around Shiel Bridge you may be surprised to see a sign that warns you to be on the lookout for wild goats on the road.
 (See?
 I told you everything was wild here.)

 So you’d best caa canny (go carefully) as, indeed, they are to be seen hereabouts.
 They make the assumption that they have right of way as well.

 This is conformed by my quick snapshot through the windscreen/windshield, seconds after seeing the warning notice.
 Loch Lomond and also Galloway in the south-west are also two more goaty places in Scotland.

 Personally, I can take or leave goats, as I think they have mad eyes.
 But there’s no accounting for tastes.
 One man’s mad-eyed goat is another woman’s cute ungulate.
 I’m not being goatist here, am I?

-Seriously though, Glen Shiel is one of the most visually spectacular glens in Scotland, rivalling Glen Coe and Glen Torridon -and certainly offering more impressive landscapes than the much-hyped Great Glen.
+Seriously though, Glen Shiel is one of the most visually spectacular glens in Scotland, rivalling Glen Coe and Glen Torridon.
+Skye and Lochalsh offer more impressive landscapes than the much-hyped Great Glen.